Just Got Engaged? 9 of the First Steps To Planning a Wedding You Will Love

 If you’ve just gotten engaged, you’re entering one of the most exciting times of your life.
 It’s normal to feel overwhelmed at first, but with a few clear steps and the right support, the process becomes joyful, meaningful, and even fun.

-If you’re planning a wedding and you want a photographer who’s calm, experienced, organized, and supportive every step of the way, I’d love to help you feel confident as you begin this journey.
+If you’re planning a wedding and you want a wedding photographer who’s calm, experienced, organized, and supportive every step of the way, I’d love to help you feel confident as you begin this journey.

-Reach out anytime — even if you’re not ready to book yet.
+Reach out anytime— even if you’re not ready to book yet.

 I’m always happy to guide couples through the first steps.